 Testing code in a dedicated test environment before committing it is a different way of doing business for many developers, but it’s necessary when shifting part of performance testing left.

 Putting It All Together

 There is a lot of value in implementing performance testing as close as possible to the beginning of the software development lifecycle.
 Testing early and often is the most cost-effective way to ensure well-performing, quality software.
 However, not all performance testing can be put in the hands of the programmer.

-Performance tests that measure system-wide behavior such as network latency, database throughput and integration efficiency are best done in dedicated environments later in the testing process.
-In fact, a realistic test plan will reflect the understanding that the more complex a performance test is, the farther toward the end of the CI/CD process it needs be.
+Performance tests that measure system-wide behavior such as network latency, database throughput, and integration efficiency are best done in dedicated environments later in the testing process.
+In fact, a realistic test plan will reflect the understanding that the more complex a performance test is, the farther toward the end of the CI/CD process it needs to be.
 In other words, simple, short-running performance tests are best run toward the beginning of the CI/CD process; long-running, complex tests are best run toward the end.

 Comprehensive unit testing at the developer level is essential for creating software that is as bug-free as possible.
 Performance testing software appropriately throughout the development lifecycle, even at the developer level, increases the overall efficiency and reliability of the testing process.

-Making software requires a considerable investment of time, money and expertise.
+Making software requires a considerable investment of time, money, and expertise.
 Companies that implement thorough testing throughout the software development lifecycle will realize a better return on the considerable investment they make.
 Testing early, testing often and testing appropriately are key indicators for companies that have the dedication necessary to make software that matters.